Battle of Benghazi (2014–2017): Operation launched

 On 14 October 2014, Khalifa Haftar declared he would "liberate the city" from "terrorists".
 Troops loyal to him and allied to the army, launched an offensive on 15 October with some residents allying with his forces to dismantle checkpoints set up by Islamists.
-Per hospital medics, at least nine soldiers and four civilians were founded dead on a street during the clashes, with two soldiers wounded.
+Per hospital medics, at least nine soldiers and four civilians were found dead on a street during the clashes, with two soldiers wounded.
 Haftar's forces and the army stated on 17 October they were in complete control of the camp of February 17th Martyrs Brigade.
 Meanwhile, Red Crescent called for a ceasefire.

 At least 18 people were killed in fighting on 17 October according to Benghazi Medical Centre, with the dead being mostly soldiers and allied civilian from the central al-Majouri neighbourhood.
 The total death toll climbed to 52 according to hospital figures.
 Farraj Hashem, the spokesman of Libya's elected parliament called House of Representatives which had relocated to Tobruk, announced that the parliament had endorsed Haftar's "Operation Dignity" against the Islamists and had given him an official role.

 After the militants were expelled from the airport and the February 17 camp, fighting broke out in the campus of University of Benghazi between Ansar al-Sharia and the army, as well as areas around the February 17 camp.
 Units of the Libyan Army also clashed with the Islamists in other areas according to residents.
 Meanwhile, the death toll in the clashes rose to 130 by 26 October.
 Ten people were killed on 29 October according to medics as several residential districts were hit by rockets and artillery shells, with the death toll rising to at least 180.

 Special Forces commander Wanis Bukhamada stated on 31 October that his troops had recaptured four army barracks after two weeks of clashes, as well as the eastern road leading out of the city.
 He also claimed the army was in control of 80% of the city.
 The death toll meanwhile rose to 210 according to medics.